Execution Modes

 In this mode, tasks are executed one after the other, in the order they appear in the playbook.
 This is the default execution mode.

-are ignored, as they are not applicable in sequential mode.
+Control-flow keywords such as before and after are ignored, as they are not applicable in sequential mode.

 Configuration